 Russia is currently the number one applicant for Schengen visas in the world.
-If you are looking for the latest information on Schengen visa for Russian passport holders and citizens, you are in the right place.
+If you are looking for the latest information on Schengen visas for Russian passport holders and citizens, you are in the right place.
 Citizens of the Russian Federation enjoy a nearly privileged status when it comes to the issuance of Schengen visas.
 The country has the highest issuance and lowest rejection rates.
-With Schengen 59 embassies and consulates in Moscow and across Russia, the country is the biggest non-Schengen zone travel market for Europe and the rest of the Zone countries with Finland, Italy and Greece being the top three favorite destinations.
+With Schengen 59 embassies and consulates in Moscow and across Russia, the country is the biggest non-Schengen zone travel market for Europe and the rest of the Zone countries with Finland, Italy, and Greece being the top three favorite destinations.

 What is Schengen Visa?

-In order to travel from Russia to countries in the Schengen visa zone, you will need to apply and be issued with a Schengen visa.
+In order to travel from Russia to countries in the Schengen visa zone, you will need to apply and be issued a Schengen visa.
 But what type of visa is this?

-Following a Schengen agreement that was made in 1985 at a small town in Luxembourg called Schengen, 26 Schengen countries some of which are in the EU zone, abolished travel restrictions for travelers within the zone.
+Following a Schengen agreement that was made in 1985 in a small town in Luxembourg called Schengen, 26 Schengen countries some of which are in the EU zone, abolished travel restrictions for travelers within the zone.
 To travel to or transit through any of these countries from Russia, you need just one visa issued by a member country in this zone (more details of this to follow).
-This visa will permit the Russian holder to travel to, enter, the transit of stay in the zone for a limited 90 days within the 180-days period allowed.
+This visa will permit the Russian holder to travel to, enter, the transit of stay in the zone for a limited 90 days within the 180-day period allowed.

 When looking for a Schengen visa for Russian passport holders and citizens, you need to understand the different types of visas you can apply for in Moscow.
 The three types of visa available for Russians in the country are as follows;

 |Uniform Schengen Visas (USV)||For Russians wishing to reside in or transit through any of the Schengen states.
 This covers 90 days from the date of entry within the 180 days-period permitted.
 A holder of this visa type is allowed single, double, or multiple entries.|